Anne-Marie Brunet, CMKBD, CAPS

 DISHWASHER

-The dishwasher was opposite the sink, in the island, which meant wet floors pretty much at every meal time.
+The dishwasher was opposite the sink, in the island, which meant wet floors pretty much at every mealtime, when loading from the sink to the dishwasher.

 While the island seemed large, its lazy ‘L’ shape served only to make the space feel more cramped than it needed to be.